Multiple Choice Learning of Low-Rank Adapters for Language Modeling

 \subsection{Image description with reading comprehension}

-\subsubsection{Quality and Diversity Evaluation}
+\subsubsection{Quality and diversity evaluation}

-Similarly to Figure~\ref{fig:quality-vs-diversity}, Table~\ref{tab:perf_textcaps} confirms the trends observed in the audio captioning task.
-At an equal number of forward passes, \texttt{LoRA-MCL} outperforms \texttt{LoRA-MLE}, even using DBS decoding with a $\lambda$ diversity parameter specifically optimized for the task (SPIDEr of $0.955$ against $0.915$).
-However, we noticed that the DBS decoding of \texttt{LoRA-MLE} tends to generate more diverse outputs than the greedy decoding of \texttt{LoRA-MCL} (mBLEU of $0.416$ against $0.520$).
-Interestingly, increasing the number of beams in each group decreases diversity and does not improve the performance of \texttt{LoRA-MLE}, while with \texttt{LoRA-MCL}, increasing the beam size (from 1 to 2) not only slightly increases the performance but also improves the diversity of the generations, indicating promising further inference-time scaling.
-Additional results are provided in Appendix (Table~\ref{tab:full_results_textcaps}).
+Evaluation in image captioning Table~\ref{tab:perf_textcaps} confirms the trends observed in the audio captioning task.
+At an equal number of forward passes, \texttt{LoRA-MCL} outperforms \texttt{LoRA-MLE} and \texttt{LoRA-MoE}, even using DBS with a $\lambda$ diversity parameter specifically optimized for the task (SPIDEr of $0.955$ vs. $0.926$).
+Consistently with audio captioning, increasing the number of beams in each group can decrease diversity and does not improve the performance of \texttt{LoRA-MLE} and \texttt{LoRA-MoE}.
+However, we noticed that the DBS with \texttt{LoRA-MLE} tends to generate more diverse outputs than the greedy decoding of \texttt{LoRA-MCL} (mBLEU of $0.416$ vs. $0.520$).
+Combining DBS with LoRA-MCL, inspired by \citet{guzman2014efficiently}, could help address this issue.
+Additional comparisons are provided in Apx.~\ref{apx:add_results}.